yale-winter/pyprobpro-mod/README.md

 | Problem 1 | Test case 1 | 20 |
 | Problem 2 | Test case 2 | 15 |

-Run the script to test your Problem Solving and try to get a better time, Saves receipts of your times and questions asked.
+Run the script to test your Problem Solving and try to get a better time.
+Saves receipts of your times and questions asked.

 **To load your live google sheet online:**<br/>